lcambero/ml-playground/README.md

 # Machine Learning playground
-Repository with small machine learning code snippets programmed in Python with Jupyter notebooks.
+Repository with machine learning code snippets programmed in Python with Jupyter notebooks.
 You can see the necessary packages in the [requirements](requirements.txt) file.

  ## Author